What Is A Beam?

 20. Curved Beam

-The beam that has a curved shape or profile is called a curved beam.
-It is generally used in case of circular or curved-shaped building construction.
+A beam that has a curved shape or profile is called a curved beam.
+It is generally used in the case of circular or curved-shaped building construction.

 21. Tapered Beam